International Centre for the Study of Radicalisation and Political Violence: Research

+A report published by the ICSR in 2023, showed data on the support by children terrorist networks and displayed the potential threats that they possess.
+The report showed that from 2016 to 2023 in the UK 43 individuals were convicted of committing terrorist offences as a minor, in which 42 of them were boys and the youngest was 13 years old at the time of the offence.

+In 2019, Peter R. Neumann told CNN that the ICSR had seen an increase in right-wing terrorist violence and hate crimes in Western countries over the past five years.

+The ICSR published a report in 2018 stating that between April 2013 and June 2018, 41,490 international citizens from 80 different countries had joined the Islamic State in Iraq and Syria.
+It also stated that about 25% of the international citizens affiliated to ISIS were women and children.

 In August 2017, ICSR published a report on the impact of Turkey's conflict with the PKK on the Syrian Civil War and Iraqi Kurdistan.

 In February 2017, the think tank produced an estimate on the Islamic State's financial fortunes.
 In the same month, ICSR released a report on the Islamic State's doctrine of information warfare.

 In October 2016, ICSR published a report on European jihadists and the crime-terror nexus.

-In previous years, reports by the ICSR have ranged from the topics such as the narratives of Islamic State defectors, to neo-Nationalist networks.
+In previous years, reports by the ICSR ranged from the topics such as the narratives of Islamic State defectors, to neo-Nationalist networks.

-In addition to reports, the organisation also regularly publishes papers as well as short pieces of analysis, called "ICSR Insights", on their website.
-Its research fellows often feature as contributors to media pieces.
+In addition to reports, the organisation also regularly published papers as well as short pieces of analysis, called "ICSR Insights", on their website.
+Its research fellows often featured as contributors to media pieces.

 Governance

-The Founding Director of ICSR is Prof. Peter R. Neumann; the Director is Dr. Shiraz Maher.
+The Founding Director of ICSR was Prof. Peter R. Neumann; the Director was Dr. Shiraz Maher.

-The organisation's governance structure includes a board of trustees.
-Current members of the board include:
+The organisation's governance structure included a board of trustees.
+Past members of the board included: